-In order to improve its global operations, the company is looking for cooperation with foreign drug manufacturers, such as the local formulation of drugs under licence.
+Strategy In order to improve its global operations, the company is looking for cooperation with foreign drug manufacturers, such as the local formulation of drugs under licence.
 Currently, the company is in the registration process for products in a number of markets including Sri Lanka, Uzbekistan, Kazakhstan, Russia, Ukraine, Egypt, Ethiopia, Philippines, Vietnam and Yemen.
 The company also recently exported 500,000 ampoules of anti-convulsive drug phenytoin to Cuba, becoming the first Iranian drug maker to export products to Cuba.

-In April 2013, Caspian Tamin launched a new product, Sodobica (sodium bicarbonate 8.4% ampoule) into the Iranian market.
+Recent Developments In April 2013, Caspian Tamin launched a new product, Sodobica (sodium bicarbonate 8.4% ampoule) into the Iranian market.

-In February 2008, Caspian Tamin launched two new products - Sodobica (sodium bicarbonate) and Ipocort (hydrocortisone).
+In 2008, Caspian Tamin launched two new products - Sodobica (sodium bicarbonate) and Ipocort (hydrocortisone).
 By the end of September 2008, it also added Ranica (ranitidine), Lignodic-D (lidocaine decstrose), Ipacalcin (calcionin), Pamidat (pamidronate) and Andron (testosterone) to its portfolio.

-At the start of 2008, Iran's Ministry of Health announced that it would begin reimbursing Tamin's HIV/AIDS medicine IMOD (immuno-modulator drug).
+Also in 2008, Iran's Ministry of Health announced that it would begin reimbursing Tamin's HIV/AIDS medicine IMOD (immuno-modulator drug).
 Controversially, IMOD is a herbal remedy without proof of efficacy to international scientific standards.

+Company Details Caspian Tamin

-- Caspian Tamin - 7 Beastoon Ave Dr Fatemi Sq
+7 Beastoon Ave Dr Fatemi Sq

 PO Box 14155-3333

+Tehran

+14316

+Iran

+Tel: +98 21 889 65323